-XingWang Qian: Associate Professor, SUNY Buffalo State, qianx@buffalostate.edu; Eli Remolona: Chief Representative for Asia and the Pacific, BIS, eli.remolona@bis.org.
+XingWang Qian: Associate Professor, SUNY Buffalo State, qianx@buffalostate.edu Eli Remolona: Visiting Professor of Economics, Center for Development Economics, Williams College, eliremolona@gmail.com

 The hoarding of international reserves: It's a neighborly day in Asia

 1. Introduction

 The Asian financial crisis in 1997 was a momentous event for the region.
 In the five crisis-hit countries of Indonesia, Malaysia, the Philippines, Thailand and South Korea, the crisis brought to a halt a decade of remarkable growth (e.g., Moreno, Pasadilla and Remolona, 1998).
 The crisis ensued in July 1997 and the next few months saw capital outflows, currency depreciation and stock market collapse in the crisis countries.
 Within the year, these countries all found themselves in deep recessions.